Adopted: March, 1959

 • Foundations for memorials shall be approved by the Association.

 • Foundation prices may be obtained from the Association or cemetery website.

 • No foundations will be poured without a written order.
-No memorial will be set without foundation paid in full.

 • All foundation orders will be completed in a timely manner, weather permitting.

 • Military plaques may be mounted on an existing memorial.
 When used as an auxiliary, it will be set by cemetery personnel at the foot of the grave where possible.

 Foundations are required for ground installation of military plaques and are provided by the cemetery at an additional charge.
 Payment is required prior to

 • Upright monuments are available for full grave lots subject to size specifications and location.
 Refer to the List of Services.

 • All graves will be seeded or sodded after interment by the Cemetery Association.